Fabulani/pytorch-reinforcement-learning/README.md

 - It carries over all the downsides from GANs.

 AIL is used in environments where defining the reward function is unfeasible, e.g., robotics, autonomous driving, and some game AI.

+## Multi Agent Reinforcement Learning (MARL)

+### Central Q-Learning (CQL)

+### Independent Q-Learning (IQL)

+Pros:

+- not too many actions;
+- supports partial observability;
+- trains exactly as SARL.

+Cons:

+- coordinating agents is very hard.
+Some form of communication might be necessary;
+- trains `n` networks, which means it is `n` times slower than CQL.

 ## Acknowledgements